How Does Hospital Indemnity Insurance Work?

 - Many Americans struggle to pay for healthcare services and end up getting into debt.

-- Voluntary hospital indemnity helps employees pay for out-of-pocket and other expenses when they have to stay in a hospital.
+- Supplemental Hospital Indemnity coverage helps employees pay for out-of-pocket and other expenses when they have to stay in a hospital.

 - Benefits include building a financial safety net, an easy sign-up process, direct payment to the worker, and flexibility in how the funds are used.

 Medical debt is one of the leading causes of bankruptcy in America.
 Many people already struggle to pay their monthly living expenses, so it can seem hopeless when they also have to worry about huge medical bills.

 Supplemental Hospital Indemnity benefits provide a solution, allowing employees to get additional financial protection should they need to stay in a hospital because of an illness or injury.
 These plans provide lots of flexibility, are paid to the employee directly, and can be used for out-of-pocket costs that other insurance coverage won’t cover.

 It’s worth digging in a bit deeper into how this benefit works, including how it provides a safety net for employees.
 This guide will cover everything you need to know about Hospital Indemnity and how to help employees with the planning process.

 Hospital Indemnity is becoming a hot benefit to add to employer packages.
 Here are some of the things you need to know about it:

 - This type of supplemental insurance covers the costs of a medical facility stay that may not be covered by a worker’s other insurance plan.

 - Hospital Indemnity insurance pays admission costs and additional daily compensation to an employee when they’re staying in a hospital, critical care unit, or rehab facility.